lensesio/stream-reactor/README.md

 *    Kafka 2.5+ (Confluent 5.5) - Stream reactor 2.0.0+
 *    Kafka 2.0 -> 2.4 (Confluent 5.4) - Stream reactor 1.2.7

+## DEPRECATION NOTICE

+The following connectors will be deprecated and no longer include in any release from 3.0

+* Rethink
+* VoltDB
+* Blockchain

 ### Connectors